 Robin Williams played the King of the Moon.
 The credits list "Ray D. Tutto".
 This is the English transliteration of the Italian phrase "Re' di Tutto", which means "King of Everything", which was how the King of the Moon introduces himself to the Baron.
 Robin Williams performed the part as soon as he arrived in England after a transatlantic flight.

-One of the Turkish treasury guards crosses himself in a moment of despair.
+The Turkish treasury guard crosses himself in a moment of despair.
 This is because the Turks often recruited Italian captives into their service.
 Even if they were officially converts to Islam, they might often revert to type in situations such as this.

 Baron Munchausen's dog is named Argos, which was the name of Odysseus' dog in "The Odyssey" by Homer.
 Baron Munchausen orders Argos to "stay" when he leaves for his adventure, and Argos is there to greet the Baron when he returns to the besieged city, as Odysseus' dog Argos did in "The Odyssey."